TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/TSconfig/Index.rst

 child pages.

-Page TSconfig is thus very convenient to have separate branches of the page tree behave differerently.
+Page TSconfig is thus very convenient to have separate branches of the page tree behave differently.

 .. _typoscript-syntax-tsconfig-user: